 “Legal father” means a man who has not terminated or surrendered his rights to a child and who: (1) has adopted the child; (2) was married to the biological mother of the child when the child was born; (3) married the legal mother of the child after the child was born; or (4) has legitimated the child.

-A legitimation petition is a petition requesting a superior court of Georgia to render a biological father’s relationship with a minor child legitimate where the child was born out of wedlock.
+A petition for legitimation is a petition requesting a superior court of Georgia to render a biological father’s relationship with a minor child legitimate where the child was born out of wedlock.

-Generally, the biological father would file the legitimation action in the superior court of the county where the mother of the child resides.
+Generally, the biological father would file the legitimation case in the superior court of the county where the mother of the child resides.

 Can a mother refuse legitimation in Georgia?